hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 #### Deterministic jitter

-The story so far is that the effective randomness of a dice is the result of small jitters amplified by chaos.
+The story so far is that the effective randomness of a dice is the result of tiny jitters amplified by chaos.
-In this last section, we'll talk about the source of jitters.
+In this last section, we'll talk about the source of jitter.
 In the examples above, we used a computer to generate initial conditions uniformly on an interval of size $\ell$.
 This randomness got amplified by the chaotic evolution until it spread